mindenit-answers/client/README.md

-# Nure Answers - Frontend
+# NURE Answers - Frontend

-This repository contains the frontend code for Nure Answers platform - a free resource for university students to access test answers across the country.
+This repository contains the frontend code for NURE Answers platform - a free resource for university students to access test answers across the country.

 ## 🌟 Overview

-Nure Answers aims to simplify the learning process by collecting test answers in one place, allowing students to spend less time searching and more time learning.
+NURE Answers aims to simplify the learning process by collecting test answers in one place, allowing students to spend less time searching and more time learning.
 As our homepage states: "Learning is easy!
-On Nure Answers, all tests are collected in one place to search less and learn more.
+On NURE Answers, all tests are collected in one place to search less and learn more.
 Visit and level up your knowledge!"

 ## 🚀 Technology Stack